 The simplest way to listen to any article is to use a free article to audio converter like Sornic.
 Just paste any article URL and get natural-sounding audio in seconds.
 No signup required, no app to install.
 You can read any article aloud online with AI voices and even download it as an MP3 for offline listening.

 Sornic supports 6 different AI voices so you can pick the one that sounds best to you.
 It works with any article or blog post on the web - just copy the URL, paste it, and press play.
+You also get AI-powered summaries and key takeaways so you can decide if an article is worth a full listen before committing.

-2. Use a Telegram Bot
+3. Use a Telegram Bot

 If you spend a lot of time on Telegram, you can listen to articles directly in the app. @SornicBot converts any article URL to audio right in your chat.
 Send a link, get an MP3 back in seconds.
 No need to open a browser or visit a website.